 It is important to remember that while UV technology is a tried and tested disinfection technology for drinking water, a UV system designed to treat drinking water will not work in the case of wastewater.

 One can sum up by confidently saying that water stress will be the catalyst for recycling and reuse of wastewater, and in keeping with the PM’s vision of a Clean India, protection of water bodies will be paramount and better enforced by law in the future.
-UV being both environmentally friendly and cost effective, will continue to play a significant role in the disinfection and reuse of wastewater.
+UV being both environmentally friendly and cost-effective, will continue to play a significant role in process water disinfection, discharge water disinfection, etc, and the reuse of wastewater.

 Blog By – Rajul Parikh, President of Water Quality India Association and Co-founder of Alfaa UV.